Philosophy of Film

 A negative consequence of the influence of auterism is the relative neglect of other important contributors to the making of a film.
 Actors, cinematographers, screenwriters, composers, and art directors all make significant contributions to films that the auteur theory underestimates.
 While Truffaut introduced the term polemically to support a new style of filmmaking, subsequent theorists have tended to ignore the context of his remarks.

 As a general theory of the cinema, then, the auteur theory is clearly flawed.
 Not all films—not even all great ones—can be attributed to the control of the director.
 Actors are the clearest examples of individuals who may have such a significant impact on the making of a specific film that the film has to be seen as attributable to them even more importantly than the director.
 Although films like Truffaut's own may be (mostly) the product of his authoring, a Clint Eastwood film owes a great deal of its success to that actor's presence.
 It is a mistake to treat all films as if they were simply the product of one crucial individual, the director.
+Still, old habits die slowly, and films are still referenced by means of their directors.

 A more general criticism of the auteur theory is its emphasis on individuals.
 Most of the great directors studied by film theorists worked within well-defined institutional settings, the most famous of which is Hollywood.
 To attempt to understand films without placing them within their broader context of production has been seen as a real shortcoming of the theory.